Kagawa Prefectural Baseball Complex

 Kagawa Prefectural Baseball Complex (香川県営野球場, Kagawa Ken'ei Yakyūjō) is a multi-purpose sports complex located in Ikushima-chō, Takamatsu, Kagawa Prefecture, Japan.
 It houses Olive Field, a secondary baseball field, and fields for rugby, soccer, tennis, and softball.
+The stadium was branded Rexxam Stadium in May 2020.

 The Kagawa Olive Guyners, a baseball team playing in Shikoku Island League, mainly play their home games here.